JasonKleban/carpoolers/readme.md

 6. Type any terms from the data separated by spaces to filter the pending list.
 Press [escape] key to clear.
 Narrow to exactly one match so that you can hit [enter] to highlight that data, even if that item has already been found previously.
 Or use the mouse to toggle between Pending and Ready states.

-Note: This web app intentionally does NOT remember your data between refreshes/closing your browser and does not upload your data anywhere.
+Note: This web app does not upload your data anywhere.
 All processing is done locally and there are no remote servers or logins involved.